kvh8899/gameHunt/readme.md

 1. Create the database
 2. Install postgres
-3. Create a database called codex_app
+3. Create a database called phuntc_app
 4. Set password as 'password' or any password.
 Note: make sure it is the same password as 5. the one in the .env file variables
 6. Create a new env file.
 Use .env.example as a reference.
 7. Run migrations: npx dotenv sequelize db:migrate